SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_HOOMD.md

 <!-- #endregion -->

 <!-- #region id="Uh2y2RXDDZub" -->
 A harmonic bias simulation constraints a collective variable with a harmonic potential.
-This is useful for a variety of advanced sampling methods, in particular that umbrella sampling.
+This is useful for a variety of advanced sampling methods, in particular, umbrella sampling.

-For this collab we are generating a small system of soft DPD particles first.
+For this colab, we are generating a small system of soft DPD particles first.
 This system of soft particles allows fast reliable execution.
-For this we use the [GSD](https://gsd.readthedocs.io/en/stable/) file format and its python frontend to generate the initial conditions.
+For this, we use the [GSD](https://gsd.readthedocs.io/en/stable/) file format and its python frontend to generate the initial conditions.
 Since all particles are soft, it is OK to start with random positions inside the simulation box.
 We also assign random velocities drawn from the Maxwell-Boltzmann distribution.
 The final configuration is written to disk and can be opened by HOOMD-blue for simulations.
 <!-- #endregion -->